stevemunk/azure-docs/articles/azure-maps/drawing-package-guide.md

 ### Unit of measurement

 The drawings can be created using any unit of measurement.
 However, all drawings must use the same unit of measurement.
 So, if one floor of the facility is using millimeters, then all other floors (drawings) must also be in millimeters.
-You can verify or modify the measurement unit by using the `UNITS` command.
+You can verify or modify the measurement unit by using the `UNITS` command and setting the “Insertion scale” value.

-The following image shows the Drawing Units window within Autodesk's AutoCAD® software that you can use to verify the unit of measurement.
+The following image shows the **Drawing Units** window within Autodesk's AutoCAD® software that you can use to verify the unit of measurement.

 :::image type="content" source="./media/drawing-package-guide/units.png" alt-text="Screenshot of the drawing units window in Autodesk's AutoCAD® software.":::

 ### Alignment

 Each floor of a facility is provided as an individual DWG file.
-As a result, it's possible that the floors aren't perfectly aligned when stacked on top of each other.
-Azure Maps Conversion service requires that all drawings be aligned with the physical space.
-To verify alignment, use a reference point that can span across floors, such as an elevator or column that spans multiple floors. you can view all the floors by opening a new drawing, and then use the `XATTACH` command to load all floor drawings.
-If you need to fix any alignment issues, you can use the reference points and the `MOVE` command to realign the floors that require it.
+As a result, it's possible that the floors don't align perfectly, as required by the Azure Maps Conversion service.
+To verify alignment, use a reference point such as an elevator or column that spans multiple floors.
+Use the `XATTACH` command to load all floor drawings, then the `MOVE` command with the reference points to realign any floors that require it.

 ### Layers

 Ensure that each layer of a drawing contains entities of one feature class.
-If a layer contains entities for walls, then it can't have other features such as units or doors.
+If a layer contains entities for walls, then it shouldn't have other entities such as units or doors.
 However, a feature class can be split up over multiple layers.
 For example, you can have three layers in the drawing that contain wall entities.

 Furthermore, each layer has a list of supported entity types and any other types are ignored.
 For example, if the Unit Label layer only supports single-line text, a multiline text or Polyline on the same layer is ignored.